Geometry of ecological coexistence and niche differentiation: Methods and Results

-These three properties of the PCH allow us to enumerate, using only species attributes, possible ecologically-stable steady states and transitions between them as the supplied resources are varied.
+These three properties of the PCH allow us to enumerate, using only species attributes, possible ecologically stable steady states and transitions between them as the supplied resources are varied.
+The information about steady-states and coexistence contained in the ZNGIs is exactly that contained in the PCH as they are dual objects.
+The chief advantage provided by this dual picture is that it provides intuition for coexistence and niche differentiation in terms of species traits.
+Additionally, the PCH construction lends itself well to computational geometry, especially in high dimensions as there are systematic and efficient algorithms for enumerating faces of a convex hull of a set of points \cite{barber1996quickhull}.
 We now discuss the implications of this geometric picture in greater detail.